Israel plans to shut major industrial zone in Haifa and go green

 If the recommendations are approved, the country will have 10 years to make alternative arrangements for imports and storage before the deadline to end petrochemical activity.

-The government will have to negotiate terms with Oil Refineries and ICL Group (ICL.TA), which operates a fertilizer and specialty chemicals factory in Haifa, the committee said.
+The government will have to negotiate terms with Oil Refineries and ICL Group, which operates a fertilizer and specialty chemicals factory in Haifa, the committee said.

 Close to 2,000 will lose jobs in the change, though many more will be gained in the long term, the committee said.
 Industry officials say tens of thousands of jobs will be lost.